Menu

 Though the most significant tourist draw is in the summer, visitors are drawn to Iceland year-round.
 The seasons and experiences are so vastly different.
 Having been there in summer and winter, we can’t recommend which is best.
 If we had to choose, the winter months bring a pristine beauty not seen in many places on Earth.
 While surrounded by the whitest snow, you will find hot springs with boiling water from the earth’s core.
 It is where fire meets ice.
 If we discourage a time, it would be December and January, when the days are very short.
 Of course, unless you seek the Northern Lights, there lies the issue.
 Is there a wrong time?

-Note the summers rarely get above 60 degrees, though in recent years, they have seen a trend of temps into the mid-’60s.
+Note that summers rarely get above 60 degrees, though in recent years, there has been a trend of temps in the mid-’60s.
 Evenings can be cold.
 Dress in layers, but that is the rule to follow year-round.
 Winters don’t get much below freezing during the day, but the stiff winds make it feel much less.
-Iceland has mild temps overall; it is more storms and wind that can play havoc.
-It makes for quite a fantastic adventure.
+Iceland has mild temperatures overall, though more storms and wind can play havoc.
+It makes for a pretty fantastic adventure.

 • Summer 46-58 °F (8-14 °C)